-Auto Door Locking/Unlocking On LX, EX, and Si model in the U.S., and DX-G, LX, EX, and Si models in Canada Your vehicle has two custom door lock settings: auto door locking and auto driver's door unlocking.
+Auto Door Locking/Unlocking

+On LX, EX, and Si model in the U.S., and DX-G, LX, EX, and Si models in Canada Your vehicle has customizable settings for the doors to automatically lock and unlock.
 Make all settings before you start driving.